 I joined Walker Books in 1986 as their first Export Manager and spent the following three years traveling five months per annum for the company in to Canada,

 Kristin, thank you for taking the time to share some of your knowledge with us in preparation for the upcoming SCBWI Bologna 2010 conference.

 I’d like to first mention what fun it was reading the many interviews with you posted around the web.
-I easily found six amazing interviews, and I feel like I already know so much about you.

 Your experience in the book publishing industry spans more than 30 years.
 Over this time, have you observed that many book trends and topics come and go, or do you think there are classic themes in children’s storytelling that never go out of style?

 Hello, Deirdre.
 You are the picture book publisher at Walker Books.
 Could you talk us through your day at work?

 I get up reluctantly, shower, then after breakfast (either a bowl of porridge or wheat-germ toast with peanut butter and a banana),

 Richard Peck has received a Newbery Medal, a Newbery Honor, and many other remarkable awards and citations for literary work.
 He is also the first children’s writer to receive a National Humanities Medal.

 SCBWI members and supporters feel a special connection with Richard,